 Working with sound

 Your edit package may have sound mixing capability, even basic editing programs with only one video track have at least one extra audio track to mix with.
 Advanced programs usually have more.
-Your first tracks will be the sound that came with the original picture footage (probably dialogue) then the rest are for music, effects, atmosphere, etc - all the various sounds that overlap in one given moment (the toaster, the kettle, all the members of the family shouting at each other and the dog barking).
+Your first tracks will be the sound that came with the original picture footage (probably dialogue) then the rest can be assigned to music, effects, etc - all the various sounds that overlap in one given moment (the kettle boiling, the whole family shouting and the dog barking).

 Sound effects (SFX) are very important and give another dimension to your film.
 These can either be recorded at the same time as filming or can be added later when editing.
 You can also make your own effects after filming.
 This is called ‘foley’ work, you can experiment with all kinds of things to achieve the sounds you’re looking for.
 Did you know that the Mammoth’s footsteps in "Ice Age" was made by dropping a log into a pit of mud.
 Or that the sound of the dragonfly in the opening of "Men in Black" was made using a fan with tape stuck to the blades brushed up against the Foley Artists’ fingers.
 And King Kong's voice was the roar of a lion playing backwards.